tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 ### Description

-Predictive cruise control (PCC): systems which optimise the usage of potential energy during a driving cycle based on an available preview of road gradient data and the use of a GPS system.
+Predictive cruise control (PCC): systems which optimize the usage of potential energy during a driving cycle based on an available preview of road gradient data and the use of a GPS system.
 A PCC system declared in the input to the simulation tool shall have a gradient preview distance longer than 1000 meters and cover all following use cases:

 **Use Case 1: Crest Coasting**